SpectralWaveData/spectral_wave_data/README.md

 of oceanography can generate waves that can in turn be simulated in a fully viscous Navier-Stokes calculation (CFD) to assess, e.g., the motion of a floating wind turbine, without either of the tools knowing about each other.
-Our hope is that SWD can become a universal language for representing waves.
+Our hope is that SWD can become a universal language for representing spectral waves.

 The SWD API can be utilized by academic and commercial software developers to assess effects of ocean gravity waves due to the permissive MIT license